 From the time of their injury, this cohort will also be challenged physically, emotionally and psychologically by aspects of their impairment and related health complications.

-The Traffic Accident Commission (TAC) are funding a major research study into how to engage with these men living with SCI so that they can lead their best life.
+The Transport Accident Commission (TAC) are funding a major research study into how to engage with these men living with SCI so that they can lead their best life.
 This involves the adjustment of many factors including individual attitudes, capacity and capability, and responsive community, health and other services.

 The evidence so far is – they can, but a number of challenges have to be overcome.

 The project Team – a collaboration between BWA, Austin Health and AQA – has completed Phase 1 of the study which explored how to best engage with males under the age of 35 years (not limited to those with SCI), to help inject new thinking into how to enable males under 35 with SCI to manage their health and thrive.
 The results of this phase (an evidence and practice review, plus two rounds of stakeholder dialogue) point to a need for genuine engagement with these men.
 As lead author of the report, Denise Goodwin, explains; “It’s about meeting people where they’re at, getting to really know them.
 According to the stakeholders we spoke to, it can be hard to engage men, but easy to maintain the connection once it’s established.”